joeshaw/cota-bus/README.md

 updated) GTFS data for COTA and updates it with periodic fetches of the GTFS-realtime data.

-Reuse the tools in mbta-bus to regenerate the KML.
+Use the `tools/route-kml.go` utility to regenerate the KML.

 If the gtfs-realtime.proto file is updated, regenerate the protobuf with `go generate`.
 Make sure gogoprotobuf is installed.